mjwim/wdi-group-project/README.md

 <img width="639" alt="screen shot 2018-02-09 at 13 08 29" src="https://user-images.githubusercontent.com/25264577/37279711-795844f6-25e3-11e8-82bc-43bee1388fd0.png">

-###What is SPLITTN
+### What is SPLITN

-SPLITTIN is an app that allows you to set up a holiday with your friends and keep track of the bills that individuals have paid for on behalf of the whole group.
+SPLITN is an app that allows you to set up a holiday with your friends and keep track of the bills that individuals have paid for on behalf of the whole group.

 During the trip you can upload your bills and tag them to the place where they were incurred.
 You can then see how much you have spent as a group or as an individual and whether you owe your friends money or vice versa.

 Only those that are part of a particular trip, can see the details of the bills paid.

-###How to use
+### How to use

 An user can register/login and then view their profile page, which will show the trips that they either created or have been invited on.